1943 Ohio State Buckeyes football team

 The 1943 Ohio State Buckeyes football team represented Ohio State University in the 1943 Big Ten Conference football season.
 The Buckeyes compiled a 3–6 record being outscored 149–187.
 Head coach Paul Brown finished his three-year tenure with an 18–8–1 overall record and a 1–1–1 mark against Michigan.

+In the final Litkenhous Ratings, Ohio State ranked 17th among the nation's college and service teams with a rating of 99.3.